 2006: KAFB developed a statewide disaster back-up plan.

-2009: Legislation was passed that created a Farms to Food Banks program in the Kentucky Department of Agriculture.
-The program is unfunded.
+2009: Legislation enacted to create a Farms to Food Banks program in the Kentucky Department of Agriculture.

 2011: KAFB established an office and hired a full-time executive director in after receiving a grant from the Walmart Foundation for this purpose.